Whoaa512/starred/README.md

 - [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, execute as a script, deploy as an app, and version with git.
 - [software-2/nanoleaf](https://github.com/software-2/nanoleaf) - A python interface for Nanoleaf Aurora lighting
 - [lllyasviel/Fooocus](https://github.com/lllyasviel/Fooocus) - Focus on prompting and generating
-- [DropbaseHQ/dropbase](https://github.com/DropbaseHQ/dropbase) - Dropbase helps you build internal web apps with Python.
-The Dropbase self-hosted Worker securely interacts with your data within your own infra.
+- [DropbaseHQ/dropbase](https://github.com/DropbaseHQ/dropbase) - Dropbase helps you build custom internal software with AI.
+Dropbase Server and Worker are self-hosted and they securely interact with your data within your own infra.
 - [PySimpleGUI/PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI) - Python GUIs for Humans!
 PySimpleGUI is the top-rated Python application development environment.
 Launched in 2018 and actively developed, maintained, and supported in 2024.
 Transforms tkinter, Qt, WxP
 - [microsoft/promptbase](https://github.com/microsoft/promptbase) - All things prompt engineering
 - [cumulo-autumn/StreamDiffusion](https://github.com/cumulo-autumn/StreamDiffusion) - StreamDiffusion: A Pipeline-Level Solution for Real-Time Interactive Generation